robkavanagh/robkavanagh/README.md

 Hi,

-I am a senior data scientist & software developer currently based at the University of Amsterdam.
-I build tools to enable experts forecast and analyse their time series data.
+I am a data scientist & software developer based in Amsterdam.
+My drive is to build cutting-edge tools to enable experts forecast, analyse, and gain qualitative new insights into their data. **My developed tools have been implemented into the workflows of teams around the world**, and I have used them to **inform infrastrutcture and budget decisions for multi billion euro investments**.
 Some more info about me:

 - I have a PhD in computational astrophysics 🌌
 - I have presented my findings and techniques over 40 times across the world (e.g. Chile, South Korea, Japan, USA) 🌍